alexampersandria/ephemeride/frontend/src/routes/docs/api/endpoints/+page.md

 # API Endpoints

 > #TODO: this should be split up into multiple files for better organization, it's far too long right now
+>
+> it is also out of date with the latest changes 🤷‍♀️

 ## GET /api